nearform/react-patterns-workshop/slides.md

 <div class="dense">

 - This step builds upon the form you created in the last step
-- Copy and paste the code from the form component in `FilterFormWithStyledInputChallenge.js` into the form component in `FilterFormWithAutofocusChallenge.js`
+- Copy and paste the code of the previous step from `FilterFormWithStyledInputChallenge.js` into `FilterFormWithAutofocusChallenge.js`
 - If you didn't manage to complete the last step you can copy and paste the code from `FilterFormWithStyledInputSolution.js` instead

 </div>